zhijun-gu/sublime-evernote/README.md

 If you think your name should be here, let us know!

-Also thanks to first donor, Matthew Baltrusitis!
+Also thanks to our first donor, Matthew Baltrusitis!

 Libraries (some adapted to work with Evernote formats):